 3. Irritable Bowel Syndrome (IBS) Relief

 In general, butyric acid can have a very positive impact on gut health, which greatly affects the health of your entire body.
 Short chain fatty acids like butyric acid can help keep the gut ling healthy and sealed, which prevents leaky gut syndrome and all kinds of issues linked to a leaky gut like IBS symptoms.
 This is a type of digestive disorder that’s characterized by a group of common symptoms, including changes in bowel movements and abdominal pain.

-A scientific article published in the Gastroenterology Review looked at butyric acid’s potential as an IBS therapy based on numerous studies conducted to date.
+A scientific article published in the Gastroenterology Review looked at butyric acid’s potential as an IBS diet therapy based on numerous studies conducted to date.
 Researchers conclude that “butyrate supplementation seems to be a promising therapy for IBS.”
-(8)
+(10)